 The testing experience and type of questions asked will be similar whether you choose an FAA examiner or a DPE.
 The main difference is that you will need to pay for the DPE.
 Fees vary depending on the examiner, your location, and whether the DPE must travel to your location.
 Your flight instructor will be a good resource for helping you make the decision on who to schedule your checkride with.

-You may also find that if you have a good, well-known instructor with a reputation of sending highly prepared students for their checkrides, that can work to your advantage because your examiner will start out with a positive impression of you based on your instructor.
-It will then be up to you to demonstrate that you deserve that impression and that you have mastered the knowledge and the hands-on skillsets needed to make an excellent pilot.
+Suppose you have a good, well-known instructor with a reputation for sending highly prepared students for their checkrides.
+In that case, that can work to your advantage because your examiner will start with a positive impression of you based on your instructor.
+It will then be up to you to demonstrate that you deserve that impression and have mastered the knowledge and the hands-on skillsets needed to make an excellent pilot.

-The main things to remember are to put together and follow a quality study program, to master the skillsets, to pay attention to detail and to prepare.
-Do this, and you too will pass your private pilot checkride with flying colors.
+The main things to remember are to put together and follow a quality study program, to master the skillsets, to pay attention to detail, and to prepare.
+Do this, and you will pass your private pilot checkride with flying colors.